ibm-cloud-docs/mas-ms/migration.md

 ## Database Export
 {: #migration-backup-image}

-The IBM SRE team requires a database export at the same database version level that is running in the target MAS-Dedicated environment.
-We can accept/use an export done using db2move/db2look.
+The IBM SRE team requires a DB2 export of the source production database using db2move/db2look.
 The database export file should be uploaded to your IBM Cloud COS bucket.
 The bucket detail and its connection detail will be send via welcome letter.

 Bucket name: masms-XX-X-XXX-XXXXX-"InstanceName"-XX-XXX-cust-files